sebastiantoh/tp/docs/DeveloperGuide.md

  ![MeetingExecuteAddSequenceDiagram](images/MeetingExecuteAddSequenceDiagram.png)

+*Fig. 17 - Sequence Diagram illustrating the execution of `AddCommand`*

 #### Error handling within the `Logic` component

 The below activity diagram shows the overall process of the execution of `meeting add <args>`.